 Analysis

-Out of 87 Special Procedures, only five issued or endorsed an official statement condemning the regime’s crackdown.
-Published on January 13, 2026—two and half weeks into the violence—the statement was signed by Special Rapporteur on Iran Mai Sato, Special Rapporteur on extrajudicial executions Morris Tidball-Binz, Special Rapporteur on freedom of expression Irene Khan, and Special rapporteur on freedom of assembly Gina Romero.
-It was also endorsed by the Special Rapporteur for Afghanistan, Richard Bennet.
+Out of 87 Special Procedures, only seven issued or endorsed an official statement condemning the regime’s crackdown.
+Published on January 13, 2026—two and half weeks into the violence—the statement was signed by the experts on Iran, extrajudicial executions, freedom of expression, freedom of assembly, torture, international solidarity, and Afghanistan.
+Notably, when this statement was first published, it was signed by only five UN experts.
+Some time after, two more experts joined.
 Other than this one official statement, there have been only a handful of social media posts on X—an extremely weak response given the scale, intensity, and barbarity of the government response.

 The same pattern is evident with respect to Israel.
 On September 19, 2024, within two days of Israel’s targeted pager attack on Hezbollah operatives in Lebanon, 22 UN experts jointly condemned Israel for what they described as “terrifying” violations of international law.
 Similarly, on May 29, 2024, just two days after an Israeli strike targeting Hamas sparked a fire in nearby civilian tents, 52 UN experts demanded “decisive international action to end the bloodshed in Gaza.”